Simplify Your Giving with a Donor Advised Fund

 “In a seasonal business with a fiscal year following the calendar year, we wrap up our business in mid-December.
 Consequently, we found ourselves rushing to disburse our charitable giving funds to the non-profits in our community in the last couple weeks of the year,” remembers Greg.
 “Then we were introduced to the Door County Community Foundation.
 Our Donor Advised Fund is a financial tool for us.
 We can decide how much we would like to give at the end of the year, deposit that into our Fund at the Community Foundation, and then distribute the assets to the charities of our choosing at any time.”

 The Meissners are active supporters of non-profit organizations throughout Door County and northeast Wisconsin.
 A Donor Advised Fund at the Door County Community Foundation allows donors to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
+A Donor Advised Fund is also a great tax planning tool which enables you bunch several years of giving into a single tax year.

 Donor Advised Funds operate much like a private foundation, but without the administrative burdens, high operating costs or required tax filings.